cmillion/gPhoton/docs/UserGuide.md

 128 - 'bg mask' - annulus events in pixels contiguous to detector edge

 256 - 'FUV multimodality' - Includes data from the first three legs of a CAI observation in the FUV, which is strongly correlated to extreme (~15%) outliers in delta-mag vs. mag comparisons against the MCAT.
-See the gPhoton paper for more information.
+See the gPhoton paper for more information. -- CURRENTLY DEPRECATED DUE TO RUNTIME OVERHEAD

 512 - 'Spacecraft Recovery' - Includes data collected during a spacecraft recovery period.
-This often involved unusual operating modes (like observing at low voltage) and should be regarded skeptically.
+This often involved unusual operating modes (like observing at low voltage) and should be regarded skeptically. -- NOT YET FULLY POPULATED

 ####Calling from within the Python Interpreter
 You can also import and work with _gAperture_ and its modules from within the Python interpeter.

     import gPhoton.gAperture

+####Retrieving the Photon Events
+The individual photon events used in the creation of a light curve can be optionally written to a separate CSV file using the `--photoncsvfile` flag to gAperture.
+These data are also included under the _photons_ key of the dictionary data structure that is returned when gAperture is run as a Python module.
+These data may have scientific utility in "unbinned" analyses, and they are often extremely useful for troubleshooting.
+The available columns include everything described in Photon File Column Definitions below in addition to:

+&nbsp;&nbsp;**col** - The flat (and mask) image pixel row in which the event falls.

+&nbsp;&nbsp;**row** - The flat (and mask) image pixel row in which the event falls.

+&nbsp;&nbsp;**flat** - The detector flat value at the location of the event.

+&nbsp;&nbsp;**scale** - A time dependent scale factor applied to the flat.

+&nbsp;&nbsp;**response** - Equal to _flat_*_scale_.

 ###gMap.py